lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

  - Quoting to customer becomes extremely difficult for the Sales personal as they don't have system to compute breakups on the material, labour and other costs to arrive at the profit margins.

 ### Solution
 LMNAs provide comprehensive ERP(LERP) solutions to various industries.
-Custom Pre-Sales Enquiry and Offer management to optimise the offer margin based on Bill Of Material, labor and other operational costs.
+LERP has Custom Pre-Sales Enquiry and Offer management to optimise the offer margin based on Bill Of Material, labor and other operational costs.

 Sales projection based on pre-sales workflow.
 Plan delivery based on order backlogs.